hwetsman/Addiction_Diagnosis_Andtreatment_Manual/Outcomes.md

 If you ask treatment providers, 90% will tell you they already do that.
 If you ask drivers, 90% say they are above average drivers, too.
-So let’s not ask treatment providers, let’s think about this from the patient’s perspective.
+So let’s not ask treatment providers.
+Let’s look at this from the patient’s perspective.

 What if I don’t want to go to AA?
 What if I really don’t want to try for full abstinence?
 What if I don’t believe I’m ill and should stop drinking?
 Our